Hope For The Day

 Hope For The Day (HFTD) is a Chicago-based non-profit organization focusing on proactive suicide prevention by providing outreach and mental health education to empower the conversation.
 The organization uses concerts, workshops, and events, and innovative partnerships to provide outreach and education.

 History

 Hope For The Day was founded in 2011 by Jonny Boucher after losing sixteen people to suicide, including his boss and mentor, Mike Scanland, in 2010.
-Boucher began working in the music industry at an early age as a concert promoter, and initially promoted HFTD by passing out fliers with information on mental health resources at music venues, churches, libraries, and schools.
-The organization also uses speaking engagements at local Chicago venues to raise awareness.
-HFTD has partnered with bands and organizations such as Beartooth, Neck Deep, and Havas.
+Boucher began working in the music industry as a concert promoter and initially promoted HFTD by distributing fliers with information about mental-health resources at music venues, churches, libraries, and schools.
+He later gave short talks from the stage, and the organization expanded its outreach and training to music festivals, schools, libraries, and workplaces.

+In 2021 a decade after founding the organization, HFTD executives suspended and then fired Boucher over alleged "identity disrespect" and "gender bias" accusations raised in February.

+Approach

-Hope for the Day's approach to suicide prevention is motivated by the fact that suicide prevention nationwide and across the world lack a unified framework for guiding action.
-This Action Plan for decreasing suicide rates has 3 complementary, interlocking components:
+Hope For The Day's approach to suicide prevention is motivated by the view that suicide-prevention efforts in the United States and elsewhere lack a unified framework for guiding action.
+Its action plan has three complementary components: